 • Zimbabwe

-As far as the US is concerned, there are a few states that are not supported at all – as well as a few states which have restrictions on buying certain cryptos.
+As far as the US is concerned, there are a few states that are not supported at all, as well as a few states that have restrictions on buying certain cryptos.
 The following states are restricted from buying any crypto using Zengo:

 • Hawaii